itsabhinnav/validex/README.md

 ## 🎯 Overview

 Validex is a **portable team distribution** test case management platform designed for enterprise use.
-It provides a complete solution for managing test cases stored in Excel files, executing tests, and generating comprehensive reports.
+It provides a complete solution for managing test cases stored in test files, executing tests, and generating comprehensive reports.
 The system is optimized for **client-side distribution** to team members rather than server hosting.

 ### Key Highlights
 - **Portable Distribution**: Self-contained package for team distribution
 - **Localhost-Only Security**: Binds only to 127.0.0.1 for maximum security
-- **Team Collaboration**: Artifactory integration for shared Excel files
+- **Team Collaboration**: Artifactory integration for shared test files
 - **No Server Required**: Each team member runs their own instance
 - **Offline Capable**: Works without network dependencies
 - **Enterprise-Ready**: Scalable architecture supporting 400,000+ test cases